IGJoshua/sotygeha/README.md

 ## CU -> BAI
 Alternatively, CU can be merged into BAI.

-The cmavo cu becomes a modal for ku'ai'i.
+The cmavo `cu` becomes a modal for `ku'ai'i`.
 This has no significant impact on current usage patterns.